Use this pack when you want the shortest honest path into a local coding host.

 - To move from template-only to host-side verify required: the repo needs a concrete setup file or install path that maps cleanly onto the host.

-- To move from host-side verify required to attach-proven: the repo needs a fresh named-host attach proof in the current round.
+- To move from host-side verify required to attach-proven: the repo needs a tagged named-host attach-proof trail it can point to without flattening machine-local verification.

-- To move from host-side verify required to repo-side proven: the repo needs fresh attach proof that survives a repo-owned verification pass without hand-wavy gaps.
+- To move from host-side verify required to repo-side proven: the repo needs attach evidence that survives a repo-owned verification pass without hand-wavy gaps.

 - To stay comparison-only: mention the host only to stop overclaiming, not to imply a plugin, gateway, or dedicated adapter exists.